ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/oci-terraform/how-to-1.md

 Congratulations!
 Your Oracle Cloud Infrastructure account can now authenticate your Oracle Cloud Infrastructure Terraform provider scripts.

+# Question: Is a new compartment really needed?
+Can you use the default (root) compartment?

 ## OCI COMPARTMENT ID